 2. The funds have been pledged or dedicated and must be invested in accordance with the objectives and guidelines stated in bond resolutions or other debt agreements.

 d.
 Foundation and Other Component Units Funds of the University Foundation and other component units which are assigned by the individual organization's Board of Directors to be invested by the University.
 These funds are invested according to the same guidelines established for the University's investments.

 e.
 Other Pools Additional investment pools designed to accomplish alternative investment objectives may be created when deemed appropriate and approved by the Board of Trustees.

 D. Distribution of Income from Investment Pools to Non-Endowment Accounts

 Realized earnings will be allocated quarterly to eligible accounts.
-Eligible accounts are gift accounts, and any other account so designated by the President's Council that maintains a minimum balance of $5,000.
+Eligible accounts are gift accounts, and any other account so designated by the President's Council that maintains a minimum balance indicated on Schedule "A".
 Allocation is based on the monthly average book value.
 All other investment income will be distributed to the institutional discretionary fund account.

 E. Donated Securities